Refugee crisis briefing

 In Afghanistan: The IRC has worked inside Afghanistan for nearly three decades and currently reaches over 4 million people in more than 4,000 communities, focusing on community-driven reconstruction projects and education.
 We also provide emergency relief to people who have been forced to flee their homes by violence.

 In Europe: The IRC was one of the first aid organizations to assist the thousands of refugees arriving each day on the Greek island, Lesbos.
 IRC aid workers continue to work around the clock in Greece and in Serbia to provide essential services, including clean water and sanitation, to families living in terrible conditions.
 And we are helping new arrivals navigate the confusing transit process and understand their legal rights.
+In Germany, we are helping refugees integrate into their new communities.
+Learn more abour refugees in Europe.

 How can I help refugees?